SerIsNull/CPP_BufferIOWithFilter/README.md

 -------------------------------
 The feature :
 -------------------------------
-	This class allows that the user to define his own a data-filter.
+	This class allows the user to define his own data-filter.

 -------------------------------
 The structure of this type :